machnos/overkiz-adapter/readme.md

 * *http.port* The port to listen on.
 * *http.context_root* The context root the api should have.
 * *http.allowed_hosts* An optional list of domain names or ip addresses that are allowed to access the api.
-* *behind_proxy* Set to true if the api is accessed via a proxy.
+* *http.behind_proxy* Set to true if the api is accessed via a proxy.
 The application will then look at the X-Forwarded-For header to determine if access is allowed.

 Once the configuration file is created you can start the application by executing
 ```shell